tcorbettclark/sql-constructor/README.md

 ## Library functions

-TODO
+A few utility functions are included:

+* `single_quote` to correctly quote literal strings for PostgreSQL.
+* `double_quote` to correctly quote identifiers for PostgresSQL.
+* `joinwith` to join lists with commas (e.g. for lists of column identifers or "IN" clauses) or conditions with "AND" (e.g. for conjunctions in WHERE clauses).
+  Can be used either on a single line or across multiple lines with maintained indentation.
+* `indented_joinwith` as a shorthand to prefix `joinwth` with an indent and postfix with an outdent.

+## Tests

+See the unittests in the `tests/` directory.

 # Alternatives

 Before deciding to create SQL-Constructor I tried various approaches "in anger" on real projects.
 Most notably:

-* Template SQL either with vanilla Jinja2 or variants designed to work with SQL like JinjaSQL (e.g. https://github.com/hashedin/jinjasql).
+* Templating the SQL either with vanilla Jinja2 or variants designed to work with SQL like JinjaSQL (e.g. https://github.com/hashedin/jinjasql).
   Maintaining formatting is difficult, and now you are working in 2 files (Python and the template) and 3 languages (templating, Python, and SQL).

 * Using an ORM like SQLAlchemy.
-Whilst superficially clean ("it's all just Python"), anything more than the most trivial quickly requires mental gymnastics *thinking* in SQL but *writing* in Python, and dropping out of the Python API into native SQL support functions and views etc.
+Whilst superficially clean ("it's all just Python"), anything more than the most trivial quickly requires mental gymnastics *thinking* in SQL but *writing* in Python, and needing to drop out of the Python API to create separate SQL support functions and views etc in order to get the most from the database engine.

 Neither of these worked for me.